-Kaitiakitanga in it’s essence means to care for our land.
+Kaitiakitanga in its essence means to care for our land.
 Tiaki means to care for nature, people and culture.
-A ‘kaitiaki’ is a guardian, keeper, preserver, conservator, protector.
-The addition of ‘tanga’ denotes preservation, conservation and protection.
+A ‘kaitiaki’ is a guardian, keeper, preserver, conservator, and protector.
+The addition of ‘tanga’ denotes preservation, conservation, and protection.
 If we do our job as Kaitiaki of our land then our land in return will look after us.
 We only have one land.
-Our well being and identity as the human race depends on our land and environment.
+Our well-being and identity as the human race depend on our land and environment.

 Tiaki Promise: For travelers to New Zealand

-Manaakitanga all about being hospitable and showing respect, generosity and kindness towards others.
+Manaakitanga is all about being hospitable and showing respect, generosity, and kindness towards others.

-Our unique kiwi style of hospitality has a direct connection to the values of mannakitanga and helps to ensure people have a memorable visit to New Zealand.
+Our unique kiwi style of hospitality has a direct connection to the values of manaakitanga and helps to ensure people have a memorable visit to New Zealand.

 Broken down into three parts: mana-ā-ki which loosely translates as ‘the power of the word’ and reminds hosts to be expressive and fluent in welcoming visitors.
 Another explanation has the words ‘mana’ meaning ‘prestige’ and ‘ki te tangata’ meaning ‘to the people.’
 This points out the importance of enhancing the mana or power of our guests and their importance to us when they visit our country.

 From a tourism perspective, it is about ensuring that we want our guests, both domestic and international to feel welcome and valued when they visit New Zealand.